Dcc --help: Generating Context-Aware Compiler Error Explanations with Large Language Models: Background

 As the complexity of the problem grows, so does the reliance on human input and prompting \cite{Austin2021ProgramModels}.
-There are further concerns that tools such as Codex can lead to over-reliance on programming tasks \cite{chen_evaluating_2021}, where students agree with the model even when it is incorrect.
+There are further concerns that tools such as Codex can lead to over-reliance on programming tasks \cite{chen_evaluating_2021}, where students agree with LLM output even when it is incorrect.
 Some research has shown that producing explanations can reduce the over-reliance on the LLM models and improve overall decision-making \cite{Vasconcelos2023ExplanationsDecision-Making, Bansal2021DoesPerformance}; however, issues regarding student integrity and over-reliance persist.
 To produce prompts capable of asking the right questions, the user must be able to understand the problem they are experiencing in the first instance, which is not often the case with a novice programming student.
-This study explores the incorporation of ChatGPT into a compiler to generate on-demand, novice-friendly explanations of compile- and run-time errors.

 Recent work by Leinonen et al. \cite{Leinonen2023UsingMessages} explored the evaluation of Codex in producing enhanced programming error messages.
 The study selected a subset of Python error messages that were reported by students as being the least readable, and then the researchers produced code examples that would trigger these types of errors.
 One of the limitations of this work is the lack of an authentic classroom setting and the absence of programs written by the students themselves.
 The study evaluated a series of prompts designed to explain compiler errors and generate actionable fixes, and subsequently, the quality of the code fixes and error explanations generated in response to the prompts.
 Leinonen et al. found that error message explanations and proposed fixes require improvement before being introduced in CS1 due to students' over-reliance and trust in the correctness of the message explanation.
 Still, Leinonen et al. found that plain-language explanations of errors can decrease how threatening compiler error messages appear, and could be instrumental in improving learning outcomes for students at scale.